 Step 1: Plugging the Chromecast device into the HDMI port

 The first step is to plug the Google Chromecast device into the HDMI port.
 Some people prefer converting the HDMI port into a full-sized port.
-Or they like using an HDMI splitter to catch up with high-bandwidth content and let the audio or video stream smoothly.
+Some people prefer using a 4K HDMI splitter with their smart home theater to keep up with high-bandwidth content and allow the audio or video stream smoothly.

 Remember that if your projector is not compatible with HDCP, then Chromecast will not ever get played on the projector.
 In case you find an incompatibility issue, it is recommended to use the HDMI splitter.